Intermesh/groupoffice-docs/system-settings/authentication/2fa-eas.rst

 2-Factor authentication for Exchange ActiveSync
 ===============================================

-Since version 6.7 we've built in a special two factor authentication mechanism for ActiveSync devices.
-Unfortunately the protocol doesn't support native 2-factor authentication but we found a clever workaround.
+Since version 6.7 we've built in a special two-factor authentication mechanism for ActiveSync devices to improve your security.
+Unfortunately the protocol doesn't support native 2-factor authentication, but we've found a clever workaround.
 When enabled, the user can setup an account with his username and password.
-But it will only synchronise an informative
+But it will only synchronize an informative
 message:

 .. figure:: ../../_static/system-settings/2fa-eas-message.png